DrMoriarty/godot_ios_plugin_template/README.md

 # Plugin building

-When making changes in template you could build it in Xcode and check that all ok.
-When you are ready to make final build exit from Xcode and run `./generate_static_library.sh` in plugin template folder.
+When making changes in template you could build it running the script `./generate_static_library.sh` and check that all ok.
+(The plugin template don't designed to compile in pure Xcode.)

 It will make two libraries in `bin` folder: `godot_plugin.debug.xcframework` and `godot_plugin.release.xcframework`.
 Actually they both are release but one of them uses debug godot interface and will work with debug export.